XertroV/aec-membership-test-simulator/README.md

 * **Measured case**: a 17% membership denial rate -- as measured by the AEC during this membership test.
 * **More extreme -- but realistic -- cases**: These are more extreme cases than the measured case, but it is an assumption of *all* cases that the party is eligible under the Electoral Act.
 * **Threshold case**: the assumption that 9.09% of any membership list submitted will result in membership denials.
-I *suspect* this is what is used for calculating the maximum number of denials for the AEC's table (given [advertised confidences](https://web.archive.org/web/20120511194720/http://www.aec.gov.au/Parties_and_Representatives/party_registration/Registration_Decisions/registration-tests.htm)).
+I *suspect* this is an AEC assumption used for calculating the maximum number of denials for [the AEC's table (given their advertised confidences)](https://web.archive.org/web/20120511194720/http://www.aec.gov.au/Parties_and_Representatives/party_registration/Registration_Decisions/registration-tests.htm).

 Experimental evidence shows that the *measured* confidence of The Flux Party's 2021 membership test was **just 28.3%**.
 This is despite *the experimental assumption* that Flux has more than the legislatively required number of members.